patrickbwarren/transam-triton/README.md

 I have a small web page detailing some of the history [here](https://sites.google.com/site/patrickbwarren/electronics/transam-triton).

-There is now also an excellent [Triton emulator](https://github.com/woo-j/triton) written by Robin Stuart, that uses the [SFML library](https://www.sfml-dev.org/).
-Some of the original Triton documentation can also be found in Robin's repository.

 Storage for Triton was provided by tape cassette with an interface driven by a [UART](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter)